cschladetsch/Doplhin/StudentExamScores/prompt.md

  * Average score for that student.
  * Highest score for that student.
  * Lowest score for that student.
-1. Followed by:
- * Overall average score of all students for all exams.
  * Student(s) with the highest average score.
  * Student(s) with the lowest average score.
 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".